corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 The [`DigitalGreenCertificateToCborMapping`](/services/distribution/src/main/java/app/coronawarn/server/services/distribution/dgc/DigitalGreenCertificateToCborMapping.java)
 is responsible for reading the values, encode them in CBOR format by using the [`DistributionServiceConfig`](/services/distribution/src/main/java/app/coronawarn/server/services/distribution/config/DistributionServiceConfig.java) to get server/client configurations.

-All business rules ar then divided into `acceptance` and `invalidation` rules, encoded in CBOR format and distributed on CDN on the following paths:
+All business rules are then divided into `acceptance` and `invalidation` rules, encoded in CBOR format and distributed on CDN on the following paths:

 - acceptance rules: `ehn-dgc/acceptance-rules`.
 - invalidation rules: `ehn-dgc/invalidation-rules`.